 Review on Kensington Place

 Kensington Place on Kensington Church Street, a glass-fronted old stager was at the forefront of London's brasserie revolution when it opened its doors in 1987.
 Founder Rowley Leigh's time is now taken up with other projects (including Le Café Anglais in Whiteley's Shopping Centre, Bayswater), but KP as it's affectionately called just keeps on rolling.
-The interior has now been updated by British designer and former creative director of the Conran shop Polly Dickens and new head chef Tim Peirson has refreshed the menu, with a strong focus on fish and shellfish.
+The interior has now been updated by British designer and former creative director of the Conran shop Polly Dickens and new head chef Ian Waghorn has refreshed the menu with lighter dishes.

 To start there's the restaurant's popular starter of fish soup, rouille, croutons and gruyère or maybe seared swordfish, sesame, soy and mirin.
 Main courses take in salt cod and leek fishcake, duck egg paired with chive sauce or for the carnivores among you there could be braised suckling pig, wild mushrooms and potato purée